Outbound sales can be grueling:

 When was the last time you picked up a random call from across the country?
 If your answer is more recent than “never,” you’re probably the only one.
 To be precise, people are 4x more likely to answer calls from local numbers, even when it’s from an unknown caller ID.

-Now, I’m not saying you need to go around buying a phone number in every region of the country in case you get a lead there… I don’t have to say that, because local presence dialing features already do that for you.
-Wherever your prospects are, you’ll have the best possible chance of getting them to pick up.
+Now, I’m not saying you need to go around buying a phone number in every region of the country in case you get a lead there… But if you're hoping to expand into a new market, or there's a few places you're having trouble making a connection, it will pay dividents to invest in some phone numbers with those area codes.
+That way, wherever your prospects are, you’ll have the best possible chance of getting them to pick up the phone.

 2. Pre-Record and Test Different Voicemails